AsunaMS/FinanceTracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Myoga is a simple Android Application written in java, desgined to show great book recommendations & display videos and articles about yoga:
+Fiance Tracker is an application designed to manage one's money, the application also offers currency conversion with real-time market rates.
+Finace Tracker is also designed to show latest articles within the US about finance.

-### Built With
+## Built With

 * [Swift]
 * [SwiftUI]